Effective Brauer-Siegel theorems for Artin $L$-functions: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Jesse Thorner for useful discussions and their encouragement.
+The authors would like to thank Jesse Thorner for useful discussions and their encouragement, and Haonan Zhao for pointing out several typos in an earlier version.
 PJC was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2022-NR069491 and No. RS-2025-02262988).
 RJLO was partially supported by NSF grant DMS-2200760 and by the Office of the Vice Chancellor for Research at the University of Wisconsin-Madison with funding from the Wisconsin Alumni Research Foundation.
 AZ was partially supported by NSERC grant RGPIN-2022-04982.